Do You Have Blocked Sinuses? Dr. Napoleon Bequer Can Help!

 Can It Help My Nasal Allergies?

-About Dr. Napoleon Bequer is an expert in this new treatment
+About Dr. Napoleon Bequer, an expert in this new treatment

-Dr. Bequer received his medical degree from Universidad de Zaragoza, Spain.
+Dr. Bequer received his medical degree from Universidad de Zaragoza in Spain.
 He completed an internship and part of his residency in general surgery at Drexel University Medical School and Hospital in Philadelphia.
 He did his residency in otolaryngology at the Medical College of Virginia/Virginia Commonwealth University.

 He was fellowship trained in otology/neuro-otology and head and neck surgery under the auspices of otolaryngologist Michael Paparella, MD, at the Minnesota Ear, Head and Neck Clinic in Minneapolis.
 Dr. Bequer also completed two mini fellowships in rhinology in Philadelphia.

-He is certified by the American Board of Otolaryngology, served as chief of staff at Palms West Hospital, and is also the author of several scholarly publications.
+He is certified by the American Board of Otolaryngology.
+He served as chief of staff at Palms West Hospital, and is also the author of several scholarly publications.

 Call for an appointment today

 Don’t live with breathing problems, sleep apnea and pain caused by blocked sinus cavities.
 Dr. Bequer wants to help you and is one of the most experienced ENTs performing this procedure.
 Call today and start breathing better again.